bkesterbyld/maroon-potato/src/pages/faq.md

           into memory, you can do calculations in nanosecond timeframes while also avoiding physical database contention, CPU racing and other nasty computer science problems.
       - title: How does the logic work?
-Can I use my own?
+Can I code my own?
         content: >-
           Above's no code logic is based in large part on [control-flow ](https://en.wikipedia.org/wiki/Control_flow)principles.
 The approach